webplatform/docs-wpd/Style_Guide/Gotchas/index.md

+Gotchas, gaaks, traps, pratfalls - every language is full of them, and MediaWiki markdown is no exception.
+This article lists those that we've discovered as we build this site and work with content.
+Wherever possible, a work-around is provided.

+==The Dreaded pipe character==

+""What happens:"" The content you've entered in the text field contains a pipe character.
+When you click Save page all of the text including and following the pipe character disappears.

+This can happen in the following cases:

+===Tables with pipe characters===

 This page describes some intricacies of the mark-up syntax used by Semantic MediaWiki that can cause confusion for people editing WPD.

 ==Tables==